Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Conclusions

 \section{Conclusions}

 The main emphasis of the present paper was in the analysis of $\ell_{1}$-regularized least-squares estimation, also known as LASSO or basis pursuit denoising, in the noisy compressed sensing setting.
 Extensions to $\ell_{2}$-norm and ``zero-norm'' regularization were briefly discussed.
 Using the replica method from statistical physics, the mean square error behavior of reconstruction was derived in the limit when the system size grows very large.
 By introducing some novel results for taking an expectation of a matrix in an exponential form, the previous results concerning standard Gaussian measurement matrix was extended to more general ensembles.
-As specific examples, row-orthogonal and $T$-orthogonal random matrices were considered in addition to the Gaussian one.
+As specific examples, row-orthogonal, geometric and $T$-orthogonal random matrices were considered in addition to the Gaussian one.
 The assumption about uniform sparsity of the source was also relaxed and blockwise sparsity levels were allowed.

-The analytical results show that while the MSE of reconstruction depends only on the average sparsity level of the source for Gaussian and row-orthogonal cases, the performance of $T$-orthogonal setup depends on the individual sparsities of the sub-blocks.
+The analytical results show that while the MSE of reconstruction depends only on the average sparsity level of the source for rotationally invariant cases, the performance of $T$-orthogonal setup depends on the individual sparsities of the sub-blocks.
 In case of uniform sparsity, row-orthogonal and $T$-orthogonal setups have provably the same performance.
-It was also found that while the row-orthogonal and Gaussian setups both fall under the category of rotationally invariant ensemble, that is known to have a unique perfect recovery threshold in a noise-free setting, with additive noise the MSE performance of these ensembles is different.
+It was also found that while the row-orthogonal, geometric and Gaussian setups each fall under the category of rotationally invariant ensemble, that is known to have a unique perfect recovery threshold in a noise-free setting, with additive noise the MSE performance of these ensembles can be very different.